getredash/website/user-guide/queries/query_actions.md

 ## How to export query results to CSV or JSON? {#how_to_export_query_csv_json}

 Query results can be automatically exported to CSV or JSON by using your query's API key.
-Your query's API key can be found in the top right menu in the query editor.
+Your query API key can be found in the top right menu in the query editor.

 ![](../assets/query_api_key.png)